-“It’s crystal clear that it’s about relevance and about seamless experiences,” he says.
-“There’s a move to micro-trips and having personalized experiences.
-People are also looking for curated experiences, and for conscious travel.
-The companies that understand behavioral differences in consumers will succeed.
+“It’s crystal clear that it’s about relevance and seamless experiences,” he says.
+“There’s a move to micro-trips and having personalised experiences.
+People are also looking for curated experiences and conscious travel.
+The technology companies that understand behavioural differences in consumers will succeed.”

-"Two things are happening: retail behaviors are changing and everyone is expecting that they are getting curated content—that’s across technology sectors.
-It’s not just that technology is changing but consumers are changing.”
+"Two things are happening: retail behaviours are changing, and everyone is expecting that they are getting curated content—that’s across technology sectors.
+So it’s not just that travel technology is changing, but consumers are changing.”

-One of the secrets of success for the travel technology space in Ireland, Webster says, is that there are so many companies innovating around each other.
+Webster says one of the secrets of success for the travel technology space in Ireland is that there are so many companies innovating around each other.

 Engines of change

 Fixing ground transportation for the last mile is the engine that will power the kind of seamless intermodal travel we expect for the near future.
 CityHook has developed a solution.

 Kevin O’Shaughnessy and Tommaso Solesin co-founded CityHook in 2011 to solve the niggling problem of finding local transport in unfamiliar cities.

 “There are transfer buses and resort shuttles, but there was nothing that really covered how to find all the door to door options when you land,” O’Shaughnessy explains.
 “This was before APIs or anything related when it comes to rail and coach.
 We have since made traditional ground transportation bookable in 60 different countries, and we are strongest in Europe.”

 With the emergence of IATA’s NDC standard and the growth of APIs in the travel industry, O’Shaughnessy believes the ability to help travellers make the right connections will grow as well.